ankraft/ACME-oneM2M-CSE/docs/Installation.md

 Specify whether the CSE's database is stored in memory.
 Be aware that setting this configuration to "true" means that the database content is removed when the CSE terminates.

+This quick configuration will configure a CSE that is reachable via http and that uses JSON as the default serialization.

 The following additional configuration settings are only needed for MN-CSE and ASN-CSE installations, and in case the CSE should register to another CSE.
 They provide the necessary information about the registrar CSE (ie. the rempote CSE that the CSE will register to).